Bunkai9448/digipet_PSP/README.md

 # digipet_PSP

-This repository contains files to reverse engineering (RE from now on) the files from the "digivice ver. portable psp" ("The game" from now on), and use that to to create a patch for translating the game.
+This repository contains files to reverse engineering (RE from now on) the files from the "digivice ver. portable psp" ("The game" from now on), and use that to create a patch for translating the game.

 If you only want the patch go to: releases
 Otherwise go on with the readme.
 In addition, you have a step by step in RE_Guide.md